 04. Review and update constantly

 Service calculators are great conversion tools and and they should always be up-to-date with your business and customer needs.

-Test different initial calculator setups.
+Test different initial calculator setups, look for examples.
 It might help to increase the value of your average order.
 Turn extra services on or off.
 Test things step-by-step, and avoid doing multiple changes at a time.
 And set a reasonable time frame to measure results.